Toews finds a way, ends scoring drought

 Toews found a way Wednesday night.
 He scored the second of the Blackhawks' six goals in a 6-5 overtime win over the Boston Bruins in Game 4 of the Stanley Cup finals and put himself in the goals column for the first time since Game 5 of the Western Conference semifinals against the Detroit Red Wings.

-Toews' goal Wednesday wasn't the prettiest he's ever scored, but he found watching the puck go into the net to be aesthetically pleasing.
+Toews' goal Wednesday wasn't the prettiest he had ever scored, but he found watching the puck go into the net to be aesthetically pleasing.
 Standing in front of the net, Toews used his stick to tip a shot from Blackhawks defenseman Michal Rozsival past Bruins goaltender Tuukka Rask at 6:33 of the second period.

 "I think it makes a world of difference for you when you finally see one go in," Toews said following the win.